thomasballinger/pythonquiz/readme.md

   * imports
   * dir, help, __doc__, __file__,

-* command line interactive quiz

-* render each type of question differently
-  * add necessary attributes and methods for display to questions

-* server-size render logic

-* Do quizes for rest of Python Essential Reference book
+* Do quizzes for rest of Python Essential Reference book

 * make a "being careful" quiz, with questions from https://alexbers.com/python_quiz/

-* annotate quesitons with answers, make them better for learning
+* annotate questions with answers, make them better for learning

 * make a quiz based on questions people ask when reading code (like bpython)

-* create interactive vs all-together modes

 references: